Recently added item(s) ×

 Babies will also experience sudden growth spurts throughout the first few weeks.
 During these spurts, your baby will probably need more milk than usual, as they are gaining back some of the weight they lost in the days following birth.

 Cluster nursing is also very normal.
 This is when baby wants to nurse very frequently for shorter sessions, usually during the evening.
 This may interrupt the fussy moments that babies go through during the first few months.
-To learn more, read our guide to cluster pumping.
+To learn more, read our guide to cluster feeding.

 Breastfeeding should ideally continue for at least the first 12 months of life and as long as the mother wants the feeding to last after that.